7 Good Things About Credit Cards

 When you use them correctly, credit cards help you build a strong, positive credit history that lenders view as less risky.
 As you demonstrate responsibility with credit cards, even those with low credit limits, you're more likely to be approved for credit cards with bigger limits and loans of larger amounts.

 Even if you've made significant credit mistakes, your credit doesn't have to be bad forever.
 You can start rebuilding your credit by using a credit card.

-The key is not to use credit the same as you were before.
+The key is to not use credit the same as you did before.
 Instead, replace your bad credit habits with some responsible ones: charging only what you can afford and paying your bills on time.
 When you can't get approved for a regular credit card, getting a secured credit card will work just as well to help rebuild a bad credit history.

 Several years from now, that charge-off or collection account won't have any effect on your credit.
 Why?
-Because credit bureaus – the companies who compile your credit history – can only report most negative information for seven years.
+Because credit bureaus (the companies that compile your credit history) can only report most negative information for seven years.
 After that, the info falls off your credit report, never to be seen again.